kumahq/kuma-website/docs/docs/1.0.6/documentation/overview.md

 ### Matching Labels in `Pod` and `Service`

-When deploying Kuma on Kubernetes, you must ensure that every `Pod` is part of at least one matching `Service`.
+In a typical Kubernetes deployment scenario, every `Pod` is part of at least one matching `Service`.
 For example, in [Kuma's demo application](https://github.com/kumahq/kuma-demo/blob/master/kubernetes/), the [`Pod` for the Redis service](https://github.com/kumahq/kuma-demo/blob/master/kubernetes/kuma-demo-aio.yaml#L104)  has the following matchLabels:

 ```yaml
 ...